 Compare quotes from leading insurers

-If you’re an Amazon Pro Seller, you’ll need to carry $1 million in Commercial General Liability Insurance.
+If you’re an Amazon Pro Seller, you’ll need to carry USD $1 million in Commercial General Liability Insurance.
 Provide gets you these policies that meet Amazon’s specific needs, with zero hassle.
 We’ll take care of your insurance requirements, so you can focus on growing your Amazon business.

 Do I need insurance to sell on Amazon?